facebook/openzl/doc/mkdocs/doc/sddl/getting-started.md

 The `when` clause makes a field conditional:
 - If the condition is true, the field is parsed
 - If the condition is false, the field is skipped

+For more on conditional fields and other control flow elements, see the [Language Elements Overview](core-concepts.md#language-elements-overview).

 ---